From Pat Boone to the Sex Pistols: Inside the secret White House record collection

 The song is not rated PG, and it drew the attention of Uncle Jeff's mom, Rosalynn Carter, and then-second lady Joan Mondale.
 They apparently did not stay long.

-Back to Chuldenko and the annual Carter family vacation, which he tells NPR he's pretty sure was in Florida that year.
+Back to Chuldenko and the annual Carter family vacation, which the former president's grandson tells NPR he's pretty sure was in Florida that year.
 Chuldenko was intrigued by the records and wondered where they came from.
 Uncle Jeff blew his mind by telling him that the White House had an official record collection.

 But was it true?
 He needed confirmation.